Submissions

 (Herrera et al., 1931)

-• PRINTED AND ONLINE NEWSPAPER
+• PRINTED NEWSPAPER AND ONLINE

 Last name, N. (date of newspaper).
 Headline of the article in the newspaper.
 Name of the newspaper in italics.
 URL